dimagi/commcare-analytics/README.md

   - Authorization grant type: Authorization code

-  - Give your OAuth application a name, like "CommCare Analytics" or "HQ Superset".
-This name will appear in CommCare HQ's dialog box requesting authorization from the user. e.g.
+  - Give your OAuth application a name that users would recognize, like "CommCare Analytics" or "HQ Superset".
+This name will appear in CommCare HQ's dialog box requesting authorization from the user.

-    > **Authorize *CommCare Analytics* ?**
-    >
-    > Application requires the following permissions
-    > * Allow users to view and download all report data
-    > * Access API data on all your CommCare projects
-    >
-    > [Cancel] [Authorize]

   - Leave "Skip authorization" unchecked